 Theoretically, the statute of limitations in a wrongful death case can be waived either before or during litigation.
 Practically, this rarely happens.
 You need to assume that your deadline for filing is three years in a Maryland wrongful death lawsuit.

 Is a Wrongful Death Lawsuit a Civil Suit?

 Yes, a wrongful death claim is a civil lawsuit brought by surviving family members seeking money damages for the loss of their loved one.

 Most wrongful death malpractice cases will take between one and two years to resolve either by an out-of-court settlement payout or a trial.
-Truck accident death cases usually take slightly less time than a medical malpractice case.
-Car accident death claims can take one to two years but often resolve much more quickly.
+A truck accident death wrongful death lawsuit usually takes less time than a medical malpractice lawsuit.
+Car accident death claims can take one to two years.
+But auto accident death cases often resolve much more quickly.

-The average payout settlement in a wrongful death case depends on the type of case but most settlements range from $300,000 to $1,000,000.
+The average settlement amount in a wrongful death case depends on the type of case but most settlements range from $300,000 to $2,000,000.
 The trial value of a wrongful death claim is usually higher because a settlement is a less-than-full-value compromise.

 The largest wrongful death settlements our lawyers see are in truck accident cases because there is usually plenty of insurance coverage.
 Medical malpractice wrongful death cases are a bit less than truck accident cases.
 Car accident cases can have high settlements but are sometimes hampered by limited insurance coverage.

-- Settlements and Verdicts in Wrongful Death Cases in Maryland: data to try to assist victims and lawyer better understand the value of these claims
+- Settlements and Verdicts in Wrongful Death Cases in Maryland: data to try to help victims and wrongful death attorneys in Maryland better under